 After you have searched for a provider:

-- Clicking on the provider name takes you to the Provider Details page where you can access information about the content provider and complete tasks related to the provider.
+Selecting the provider name takes you to the Provider Details page where you can access information about the content provider and complete tasks related to the provider.

-- Clicking on the right side Provider link opens up a preview pane on the right side (see above).
+Selecting the right side Provider link opens up a preview pane on the right side (see above).
 The preview pane can be particularly helpful if you are uncertain whether you are looking at the correct provider.

 Search Results Screen for an eBook and/or eJournal Query